No. 20: 'Shut Up and Dance' (Season 3)

 A successful shift into comedy anchored by star Bryce Dallas Howard and written by Parks and Recreation veterans Mike Schur and Rashida Jones along with Black Mirror creator Charlie Brooker; this social media spoof that takes online reviews to their ultimate desperate extreme.
 We give “Nosedive” four stars!

-Now ranking these gets really tough.
-Despite a 70-minute length a trio of storylines, the script by Charlie Brooker about two men (a terrific Jon Hamm and Rafe Spall) stuck in a snowbound cabin is a marvelously tight construction that weaves together its seemingly disparate tales in an unexpected way that makes surprising sense.
-The tech nightmares presented here (blocking, the egg) are among the most haunting the show has devise.
+At this point, ranking these epsides gets quite tough; they’re all terrrific.
+“White Christmas,” despite a 70-minute length and a trio of storylines, Brooker’s script about two men (a terrific Jon Hamm and Rafe Spall) stuck in a snowbound cabin is a marvelously tight construction that weaves together its seemingly disparate tales in an unexpected way that makes surprising sense.
+The tech nightmares presented here (blocking, the egg) are among the most haunting the show has ever concocted.

 No. 7: 'The National Anthem' (Season 1)

-The mad-brilliant series opener; a political satire with a premise that left viewers with their jaws dropped -- a kidnapper demands the Prime Minister (Rory Kenner) has sex with a pig on television or he’ll kill a beloved royal family princess.
+A mad-brilliant series opener so divisive that fans tend to advise their friends not to start watching Black Mirror with this episode; a political satire with a premise that left viewers jaw dropped — a kidnapper demands the Prime Minister (Rory Kenner) has sex with a pig on television or he’ll kill a beloved royal family princess.
 Proves Black Mirror episodes don’t need sci-fi elements or twists to feel original and surprising.

-Many will disagree with this placement.
-Black Mirror‘s take on dating apps has been slammed as too cute, and its twist too familiar.
-But we swooned for this unabashedly romantic look at modern dating, expertly directed by Sopranos vet Tim Van Patten and starring Georgina Campbell (in a breakout performance) and Joe Cole as a couple navigating a rather bossy version of Tinder.
+Many will disagree with this episode’s lofty placement.
+Black Mirror‘s take on dating apps has been criticized as overly cute, and its twist too familiar.
+But we swooned for this unabashedly romantic look at modern dating, expertly directed by Sopranos vet Tim Van Patten and starring Georgina Campbell (in a breakout performance) and Joe Cole as a couple navigating a bossy version of Tinder.